ArrowrIcon Home icon

 Neil Baker

-Housewives' creativity meant that there were a large number of different ways that complete meals could be made from vegetable.
+Vegetables were used to pack out meals of rationed foodstuffs.
+Housewives' creativity meant that there were a large number of different ways that complete meals could be made this way.
+No doubt everyone's health benefited.

 Woolton pie

-Particularly well-known even now is Woolton pie.
-It was a deep pie made with regular pastry and a mixed vegetable filling which could be varied according to what was available.
+Woolton pie was a deep pie made with a cooked mixed vegetable filling which could be varied according to what was available.
+This was topped with mashed potato - or pastry if the ration could stretch to it - and baked in a hot oven for about half an hour.
 It was named after the Earl of Woolton who popularised the recipe after he became Minister of Food in 1940.
+Yet, popular as it seems to have been, I never heard mention of it among the people of all ages who I knew during the war or afterwards.
+Perhaps they just called it vegetable pie.

 As a child in the summer holidays my lunch was often sandwiches with cooked runner beans inside.
 The runner beans came from our garden.
 There was of course no butter, and our very little margarine was saved for cooking.
 However the moisture in the cooked runner beans did stop the bread from being dry.